mnug1996/Project-13-Model-for-Negative-Movie-Review-Detection/README.md

-# Project 13: Model for Dectection of Negative Movie Reviews
+# Project 13: Model for Detection of Negative Movie Reviews

 ## Introduction to the project: